 S.No.
-Course Course Title Credits
+Course Code Course Title Credits

-Code

-1. ICIR16 Internship / Industrial Training / Academic Attachment 2

-(2 To 3 Months Duration During Summer Vacation)
+1. ICIR16 Internship / Industrial Training / Academic Attachment (2 to 3 Months Duration During Summer Vacation) 2

 Total 2

 Each student should undergo industrial training / internship for a minimum period of six weeks during the summer vacation.
-Registration of this course shall be along with the courses for 7th semester.
-A report is to be submitted to the head of the department and the evaluation (2 credits) will be based on the report and a viva-voce examination.
-The examiners for the viva voce examination shall be the Head of the Department and the program coordinator or their nominees.
+Registration of this course shall be along with the courses for 7^{th} semester.
+A report is to be submitted to the head of the department and the evaluation (2 credit) will be based on the report and a viva-voce examination.
+The examiners for the viva voce examination shall be the head of the department and the program coordinator or their nominees.